Ginger Snaps Baking Affairs

 • Preheat the oven to 400 degrees and line a 12-count muffin pan with cupcake liners or non-stick spray.

 • In a large bowl, whisk together the pumpkin puree, brown sugar, vegetable oil, eggs, and vanilla extract.
-Then mix in the oats and milk mixture.
-Use a silicone spatula to gently fold in the dry ingredients just until combined.
+Then whisk in the oats and milk mixture.

 • Divide the batter up evenly, filling each muffin cup to the top with batter.
 Sprinkle on some extra oats and bake for 15-18 minutes.
 Use a toothpick to check the centers for doneness.